-At the discretion of our camp nurse, should it be necessary for the well being of your camper to use outside medical care, the camper family is responsible for all expenses involved.
+At the discretion of our camp nurse or camp doctor, should it be necessary for the well being of your camper to use outside medical care, the camper family is responsible for all expenses involved, including but not limited to transportation, medication, and treatment.
 The medical provider will bill your insurance directly and will mail you an invoice for any expenses that are not covered by your insurance.
+For more information, please review the health and permission to treat authorization that was signed as part of your camper application.